 Consistent with Water Code section 13267 and section 13383, the State Water Board or a Regional Water Board may require an Enrollee to report the results of a condition assessment of a specified portion of the Enrollee’s sanitary sewer system.

 6.2.
-Professional Licensing and Certification

-All requirements in this General Order requiring the approval or certification of a registered professional engineer or certified operator must be signed (and stamped as applicable) by a professional that holds a current and valid:

-Certified Grade II Collection System Maintenance operator issued by the California Water Environment Association, or an equivalent certification program per the criteria specified in Attachment F (Criteria for Equivalent Collection System Operator Certification Program) of this General Order; or

-Professional Engineer License that is in accordance with the California Business and Professions Code sections 6735, 7835, and 7835.1.

-6.3.
 Other Regional Water Board Orders

 It is the intent of the State Water Board that sanitary sewer systems be regulated in a manner consistent with federal and state regulations.
 This Order will not be interpreted or applied: